 Rules of the Road in Texas for Crash Investigations

-Under Title 7 of the Transportation Code in Subtitle C for rules of the road sets out the rules for accidents and accidents reports in Chapter 550.
+Title 7 of the Transportation Code in Subtitle C for rules of the road sets out the rules for accidents and accident reports in Chapter 550.
 Section 550.001 applies to any of the following types of motor vehicle accidents:

 - a road owned and controlled by a water control and improvement district;